 Irish Brown Bread

-Add the egg mixture into the well of the dry ingredients.
+- Add the egg mixture into the well of the dry ingredients.
 Stir to combine the ingredients.
-Spoon the dough mixture into the prepared loaf pan.

-Bake for 35-40 minute.
-Check for doneness bu placing a skewer into center of loaf.
+- Bake for 40-45 minutes.
+Check to see if the bread is done by placing a skewer into the center of the loaf.
 If it comes out clean, your bread is done.
 Let cool for about 10 minutes on a wire rack.
-Remove from the loaf pan and let the bread cool completely before slicing.
-At least 1/2 hour.
+Remove from the loaf pan and let the bread cool completely for at least ½ hour before slicing.